 National Student Group Scores and Score Gaps

-In comparison to 2017, the previous assessment year, average mathematics scores for grade 4 students were higher in 2019 for the following student groups:
+In comparison to 2019, the previous assessment year, average mathematics scores for grade 4 students were lower in 2022 for the following student groups:

-- students who were eligible for the National School Lunch Program;
+- students who were eligible and not eligible for the National School Lunch Program;

 - students attending public schools;

-- students who were not identified as students with disabilities; and
+- students who were and were not identified as students with disabilities; and

-- students who were and were not identified as English language learners.
+- students who were and were not identified as English learners.

 See trends in average scores for selected student groups by clicking on the thumbnails within the drop-downs below.
 Scroll down the page to find out how percentages of student groups have changed over time.

-The Type of School dropdown below presents the results for Catholic schools (a subcategory of private schools) and public schools.
-In 2019, results for private schools overall did not meet the minimum participation rate guideline for reporting, and therefore are not included here.
+The Type of School results below include data for public schools and Catholic schools (a subcategory of private schools).
+In 2022, results for private schools overall did not meet the minimum participation rate guideline for reporting, and therefore are not included here.
 See more information about years with available data by type of school and other student demographic groups.

-Compared to the previous assessment year in 2017, the percentages of fourth-grade students who have taken the NAEP mathematics assessment have changed for selected student groups.
-For example, the percentage of students who were identified as students with disabilities was higher in 2019 compared to 2017, as was the percentage of students who were identified as English language learners.
-In comparison to the first assessment year in 1990, the percentages of fourth-graders from various student groups who have taken the NAEP mathematics assessment have also changed.
-For example, the percentages of White and Black students were lower while the percentages of Hispanic and Asian/Pacific Islander students were higher in 2019.
-Select a student group from the drop-down menu to view changes in the percentage distribution for that group over time.
+Compared to the previous assessment year in 2019, the percentages of fourth-grade students have changed for selected student groups.
+For example, the percentage of students who were identified as students with disabilities was higher in 2022 compared to 2019, as was the percentage of students who were identified as English learners.
+In addition, the percentage of students who were eligible for the National School Lunch Program and the percentage attending public schools were lower in 2022 compared to 2019.

 Read more about changes in policy for reporting by race/ethnicity.